copypasterr/cinema-app/README.md

 9. service: This package contains service classes that implement the business logic of your application.
 Services are responsible for coordinating tasks, such as invoking DAOs, performing validations, and applying business rules.

-10. util: Package with helper class DateTimePatternUtil to define the time format
+10. util: Package with helper class DateTimePatternUtil to define the time format.

-## Author
+Author
 Volodymyr Prysiazhniuk